turbot/steampipe-plugin-gcp/docs/tables/gcp_redis_instance.md

   customer_managed_key is not null;
 ```

-### List instances that have transit mode disabled
+### List instances that have in-transit encryption disabled
-Discover the segments where transit mode is disabled in instances.
+Discover the segments where in-transit encryption is disabled in instances.
 This is particularly useful in identifying potential security risks and ensuring data protection standards are maintained.

 ```sql+postgres
 select